Zeina08/Amazon-US-Customer-Reviews-Dataset/README.md

 **SDSC Expanse Environment** 🛠️

-All experiments were conducted on SDSC Expanse  using Jupyter Notebook with PySpark.
+The work was conducted on SDSC Expanse  using Jupyter Notebook with PySpark.
 The Spark environment was configured with 64 GB of memory and 8 CPU cores.
 One core was reserved for the Spark driver, resulting in seven executors with approximately 8 GB of memory each.
 This configuration enabled distributed processing of the large-scale dataset.

 **Data Exploration** 🔍